 This is usually bought from the supermarket.
 Cans come in a variety of sizes from the standard 400g to teeny little super premium “gourmet” ones.
 Canned food is typically made up of 70-80% water.

-Dry food can be purchased from the supermarket, pet store or your veterinarian.
+You can purchase dry food from the supermarket, pet store or your veterinarian.
 Supermarket brands tend to be of poorer quality than brands available from your veterinarian or pet store.

 Prescription diets may be necessary if your cat develops a medical condition such as kidney disease, urinary tract disorders, food allergies, weight loss.
-Prescription diets come in dry and canned but you can only purchase them from your veterinarian.
+They come in dry and canned but you can only purchase them from your veterinarian.
 There are prescription diets for the following conditions:

-Raw diets can be purchased commercially or made at home.
-Many people are happy to purchase commercial raw foods for their cats, I’m personally not one of them, but maybe I’m too fussy.
+Raw diets can be purchased or made at home.
 If you are making your cat’s own food, it is VITAL you spend a huge amount of time researching the nutritional requirements of cats.
 Feline Nutrition is a wealth of information on raw diets.
 If the diet is not nutritionally sound it can have a devastating effect on your cat.
 This is why I choose not to make my own food for the cats, but just “supplement” their diet with beef chunks.
 But if you know what you are doing, it’s a great option.
 You are guaranteeing that your cat is eating the best quality ingredients and know exactly what is going into their food.

-Remember that fresh, clean water should be left out for your cat at all times.
+Leave fresh clean water out at all times.